-Cell and gene therapies are the new entrants in the pharma Superstar Club.
+Cell and Gene Therapy are the new entrants in the pharma Superstar Club.
 They are selling tickets faster than a Queen’s concert in the 1980s.
 In fact, as per the Alliance of Regenerative Medicine’s recent findings, there has been more than 75% year on year increment in funding to support the development of various cell and gene therapies.
 With over 2,600 clinical trials registered to date, cell and gene therapies are playing in a league of their own.

 One industry that has benefitted the most with the rise of these novel therapies is the vector manufacturing space.
 As a result of the growing demand for such therapies and the rising number of clinical research initiatives in this domain, there has been a significant increase in demand for preclinical and clinical-grade gene delivery vectors.